yunjngchoi/In_hospital_mortality/README.md

 ## **Conclusions**
 Integrating demographic features into an ISS-based AI model resulted in accurate, fair, and generalizable predictions of trauma-related in-hospital mortality.
 This model has the potential to significantly enhance clinical decision-making, optimize trauma care resource allocation, and improve patient outcomes globally.

+## **File Structure**

+1. **ais46_model_dnn.keras**: Contains the proposed DNN model for predicting trauma-related in-hospital mortality based on the ISS and demographic features (age and sex).

+2. **data.py**: Handles loading, splitting, scaling, and oversampling of the dataset using MinMaxScaler and SMOTE for model training.

+3. **model.py**: Defines and trains a DNN model with two hidden layers, evaluates the model using various metrics (accuracy, specificity, sensitivity, etc.), and applies early stopping during training.